-This 45-minute live webinar (delivered via Zoom) will give participants a brief overview of assessment and feedback tools in Canvas.
+This live webinar (delivered via Zoom) will give participants a brief overview of assessment and feedback tools in Canvas.
 At the end of the presentation, participants have the opportunity to ask questions.

 This session is designed to give participants who are unable to attend the in-person workshops the confidence to create assignments in Canvas LMS.
 It will also cover Canvas' SpeedGrader tool and Gradebook.